Bill Cosby jury selected

 He has pleaded not guilty to all charges.

-Cosby, dressed Wednesday in a blue suit, appeared the most relaxed he has been throughout his jury selection.
+Cosby, dressed Wednesday in a blue suit, appeared the most relaxed he has been throughout jury selection.

 Cosby didn't talk to reporters after the first two days, but he did after court adjourned.